How to Negotiate Salary for Your Next Career Move

 - Training potential

-Notes and notebooks can be helpful during conversations so it is not lost crucial points.
+Notes and notebooks can also help during conversations so that you don’t miss any important points.

 Be confident & concise